yongsen-ruan/HugoAcademicSite/content/authors/admin/_index.md

   url: http://sysu.edu.cn/en/index.htm

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include population genetics, evolutionary genomics, somatic evolution, origin and evolution of virus.
+bio: My research interests include population genetics, evolutionary genomics, origin and evolution of virus，somatic evolution

 # Interests to show in About widget
 interests:
 - Populaiton Genetics
 - Evolutionary genomics
 - Computational Biology
+- Origin and Evolution of Virus
+- Machine Learning
 - Somatic Evolution
-- Origin and Evolution of Virus

 # Education to show in About widget
 education: